wp-plugins/events-manager/readme.txt

 * fixed saving of recurring events to pending from published status resulting in draft status
 * fixed various PHP warnings
 * fixed tickets not saving when submitting event anonymously
+* fixed all-day events resetting booking cut-off time to midnight when saved
+* fixed some warnings triggered by bookings with no real event (such as Pro MB bookings)

 = 5.5.2 =
 * fixed (rare) looping problem with calendar generation